networknext/next/docs/source/getting_started.rst

 Welcome to Network Next!
 ------------------------

 Congratulations, your account is now fully setup.
-We look forward to working with you!

-Please reach out to support@networknext.com and we'll guide you the rest of the way.
+Please reach out to support@networknext.com and we'll get your sessions accelerated!